anthony-gordon/form-validation-problem/README.md

 - Documentation

-I commented on my JavaScript code while I was working on it.
+I commented alongside my JavaScript code while I was working on it.
 This made it easier for me to come back and immediately register what this code was for, and it also makes it easier for another developer to come along and be able to jump straight in without first having to figure out what everything does.
 The CSS file is divided into catagories and the read-me has been re-written.

 - Accessibility